Dealing with climate devastation

 Women collectively spend 16 million hours daily fetching water in 25 sub-Saharan African countries, compared to 6 million hours for men.
 That’s sexist.
 Simply put, there's no climate justice without gender justice.

-Join CARE in sharing the voices of GenAdapt ahead of COP28.
-Together, we are calling for world leaders to commit to meaningful climate financing to reach women-led organisations, more women at decision-making tables when it comes to the issues that disproportionately affect them, and to take steps to reduce the worse impacts of climate change in future, though a rapid and fair transition away from fossil fuels to clean and renewable energy.
+We shared the voices of GenAdapt with world leaders at COP28.
+Together, we called for world leaders to commit to meaningful climate financing to reach women-led organisations, more women at decision-making tables when it comes to the issues that disproportionately affect them, and to take steps to reduce the worse impacts of climate change in future, though a rapid and fair transition away from fossil fuels to clean and renewable energy.

 GenAdapt needs to be heard